gshs-ornl/revengc/README.md

 The main function in `revengc` is called `rec()`.
 This function can be used on the following scenarios found in any given census

- * Case I. Averages for both hhs and area
+ * Case I. Averages for both household size (hhs) and area

  * Case II.
 Decoupled hhs and area frequency tables